 When it is time for a tooth extraction

-Chronic toothaches, signs of infection, or severely damaged teeth may indicate a more serious oral health issue that requires complete removal of the tooth.
+Chronic toothaches, signs of infection, or severely damaged teeth may indicate a more serious oral health issue that requires complete tooth extraction.
 There are several situations when a tooth must be extracted.
 In most cases, the goal of removing problem teeth is to relieve pain and restore your oral health.

 Some of the reasons why Dr. Soonmyo Wheeler may extract a tooth include: